Light

 • Simultaneously: new leaves appearing less vivid — greener rather than chartreuse

-• Vines reaching toward or growing primarily near the light source
+• Vines reaching toward or growing primarily near the light source, sometimes twisting to orient leaves toward a window

 • Overall plant appearing sparse and losing the lush, cascading form of a well-lit specimen